Top 4 Ways to Be a Change Maker: Ideas from Bianca Cook on Nurse Entrepreneurship

 Soon after, Bianca had joined the GIFTED family.

 “Company leadership looks at a prospect’s network when evaluating their ambition and potential.”

 If you’re dedicated to compassion and service at the bedside, try shadowing RNs in various departments.
 Finding these opportunities is a simple as picking up the phone.

 “You can dial up the operator of a hospital in your area and ask for the nursing manager of whichever specialty you’re interested in,” according to Bianca.
 Shadowing nurses with different specialties offers a diversity of experience.

 Bianca focused on Labor & Delivery and worked with experts in triage, labor, and c-sections.
 After gaining first-hand experience shadowing, she worked as an L&D nurse tech while finishing her BSN.
 Bianca was grateful to have the opportunity to experience the department’s clinical environment before committing to training.

 4. Say Yes to Trainings

-Being a super user comes with responsibilities and perks.
-A “super user” is a nurse who receives additional in-depth training on specific programs and technologies.
+Being a super user is a great way to show professional initiative.
+A “super user” is a nurse who receives in-depth training on specific programs and technologies.
 They volunteer to be trainers as well a resource for other staff members during the transitional process.
-As new programs and procedures are implemented, super users provide feedback and evaluation to administration.
+As new programs and procedures are implemented, super users provide feedback and evaluation to the administration.